|City of Evergreen, Ala. historical marker at L&N Depot.|

 March 28, 1865 - U.S. President Abraham Lincoln met with Ulysses S. Grant, William T. Sherman and Admiral David Dixon Porter at City Point, Va.

-March 28, 1865 – During the Civil War, a skirmish was fought at Elyton, Ala. with Brig.
+March 28, 1865 – During the Civil War, a skirmish was fought at Elyton, Ala.
+(Jefferson County), with Brig.
 Gen. James H Wilson‘s Union cavalry force.

 March 28, 1868 – Norman A. Staples, the owner of the ill-fated steamboat James T. Staples, was born at Bladon Springs in Choctaw County, Ala.